gschottlender/LigQ_2/README.md

 results/search_results_summary.tsv
 ```

-Contains one row per query protein summarizing the search.
+Contains one row per query protein, summarizing the results obtained from
+sequence-based and domain-based searches.

+Columns report:
+- the number of candidate proteins,
+- the number of unique known ligands,
+- and the number of predicted ZINC ligands,

+separately for **sequence** and **domain** searches.

+---

 ### Per-Query Results